Sunday School lesson about The 10 Commandments.

 Highlights of our 10 commandments Sunday School lesson:

-- Thou shalt not Kill: they very wisely asked if serving in the army constitutes killing.
+- Thou shalt not Kill: they wisely asked if serving in the army amounts to killing.
 I honestly struggled with this question.
 How could I explain that defending one’s country is not construed as “killing”?
 I relied on the explanation from SUS Copts that while being in the army is not considered killing, however, as Christians, we must never launch wars nor condone them.
 I found this helpful excerpt on SUS Copts:

 Never has God used or condoned any kind of force or violence to convert people to believe in Him or to assault any nation for lack of faith in Him—not in the Old Testament and certainly not in the New Testament.
 When we read about wars or any aggression in the Old Testament, these accounts were due to the other nation’s acts of flagrant corruption or oppression of God’s people in need of His protection.